joelcarlton/SimpleSSH/README.md

 # SimpleSSH

-A Menu based shell script

-SimpleSSH was designed to take the effort out of port forwarding, binding ports, and forwarding X11."
+SimpleSSH is a menu based shell script designed to take the effort out of port forwarding, binding ports, and forwarding X11.

 ### Created